Londonderry High School: School district

 Londonderry High School is the only high school in the Londonderry School District under the authority of School Administrative Unit (SAU) #12 of New Hampshire.
-The interim district superintendent is Dan Black.
+The district's superintendent is Dan Black and the assistant superintendent is Jason Parent.

 House system

 Londonderry High School is administered through a house system, comprising four houses organized by last name.
 Each assistant principal is in charge of one house; however, they all help with the day-to-day running of the school.

-In-school administrators

-The principal of the school is Jason Parent.
-Assistant Principals are Abbey Sloper, Ryan O'Connor, Crystal Rich, and Katie Sullivan.

 Academics

 The school day at Londonderry High School is divided up into eight 47 minute periods (A-H).
 Classes begin at 7:20am and end at 2:14pm.
 The school offers many different accelerated programs, such as Project Running Start, which helps students transition into tertiary education or careers.
 AP and Honors credit are offered as well, which are weighted into a student's GPA.

 Outcomes and reputation

 As of 2018, the school had a graduation rate of 95 percent, well above the state median.
 Students tested in the top 20 percent for the state in reading and the top 30 percent in math.